mikker/passwordless/README.md

   config.success_redirect_path = '/' # After a user successfully signs in
   config.failure_redirect_path = '/' # After a sign in fails
   config.sign_out_redirect_path = '/' # After a user signs out

-end
+  config.paranoid = false # Display email sent notice even when the resource is not found. end
 ```